- November 1, 2016

 If you would like to read The Energy Revolution and Future Challenges for UK Energy and Climate Change Policy, it may be viewed here.

 Energy storage installed capacity in the UK stood at 24MW at the beginning of this year, according to Eunomia, an independent consultancy firm.
-The company reports that most of this energy was used during demonstration projects.
+The company reports that most of this energy was used during demonstration energy management projects.
 Eunomia forecasts that under the current policy settings, the total installed capacity will exceed 1.6 GW in 2020; however, a large portion of it will be used behind-the-meter.